+Benton County

-Patrick Depa, Small Cities Planner Patrick Wingard, DLCD Representative Benton County Oregon Cascades West Council of Governments
+Oregon Cascades West Council of Governments

+State of Oregon

+Patrick Depa, Small Cities Planner

+Patrick Wingard, DLCD Representative

 The City of Monroe would like to give a special thank you to the Resource Assistance for Rural Environments (RARE) Program for their guidance and expertise in planning and working with rural communities throughout the State of Oregon.
-This Comprehensive Plan was part of the RARE Participant Work Plan for both RARE members.
-Without their hard work and dedication, The City would not have been able to have written the updated plan within three years.
+This Comprehensive Plan was part of the RARE Participant Work Plan for both RARE members in 2017-2018 and 2018-2019.
+Without their hard work and dedication, the City would not have been able to write the updated plan within two years.